 DevGameClub@gmail.com

-Welcome to Dev Game Club, where this week we finish our series on Phoenix Wright: Ace Attorney.
-This week we talk about the final original case, particularly looking at the growing complexity of the story, and then turn to our takeaways and feedback.
+Welcome to Dev Game Club, where this week we continue our series on Vampire the Masquerade: Bloodlines.
+We delve into Chinatown, touch on some of the level design issues, and revisit some of the thinking of how RPGs and genres were starting to bleed into one another at the time.
 Dev Game Club looks at classic video games and plays through them over several episodes, providing commentary.

 Sections played: